Whatcom has another blustery fall day ahead. Here’s what to expect and when

 Another wet, blustery storm is headed toward Whatcom County, with possibly damaging winds and power outages.

-National Weather Service meteorologists in Seattle issued an advisory from 2-11 p.m.
-Tuesday, Oct.
+National Weather Service meteorologists in Seattle issued an advisory from noon to midnight Tuesday, Oct.
 13, warning of south-southwest winds at 25-35 mph gusting to 50 mph.

 A gale warning is in effect for Bellingham Bay and surrounding waters.